 - Go to an employer information session

-- Create a LinkedIn profile to connect with employers in your industry
+- Create a LinkedIn profile - LinkedIn is a great way to search for and connect with employers in your field of interest

 The more people you can connect with, the better.
-The connection can be through email or over the phone or through social media, but when you can talk to someone face to face, you are going to make a lasting impression.
+The connection can be through email, phone, or social media, but when you can talk to someone face to face you have the potential to make a lasting impression.
 Start with what is comfortable for you and then expand your methods of outreach.
 People will not know your skills or interests, your career goals, your co-op job search process or your questions unless you make the effort to tell them.
 Networking takes time, but most often it will yield the best results in your job search.

 The following resources are available for assistance with the self-directed job search:

-- Career Library - Located in the Hagerty Library on the main campus, our career library assistant can help you identify companies in your industry and/or geographic area of interest.
+- Career Library - Located in the Hagerty Library on the main campus, a Drexel librarian can help you identify companies in your industry and/or geographic area of interest.

 - Career Guides - The guides are a good overview of job information as it relates to your major.